MusicDin/kubitect/docs/user-guide/getting-started.md

 ```

 We can see that the infrastructure configuration consists of the cluster name and 3 subsections:

-- `cluster.name` is a cluster name that is used as a prefix for each resource created by *tkk*.
+- `cluster.name` is a cluster name that is used as a prefix for each resource created by *kubitect*.
 - `cluster.network` holds information about the network properties of the cluster.
 - `cluster.nodeTemplate` contains properties that apply to all our nodes.
 For example, properties like operating system, SSH user, and SSH private key are the same for all our nodes.
 - `cluster.nodes` subsection defines each node in our cluster.

 Now that we have a general idea about the infrastructure configuration, we can look at each of these subsections in more detail.

-### Step 3.1 - Cluster network
+### Step 4.1 - Cluster network

 The cluster network subsection defines the network that our cluster will use.
 Currently, two network modes are supported - NAT and bridge.

-The `nat` network mode instructs *tkk* to create a virtual network that does network address translation.
+The `nat` network mode instructs *kubitect* to create a virtual network that does network address translation.
 This mode allows us to use IP address ranges that do not exist within our local area network (LAN).

-The `bridge` network mode instructs *tkk* to use a predefined bridge interface.
+The `bridge` network mode instructs *kubitect* to use a predefined bridge interface.
 In this mode, virtual machines can connect directly to LAN.
 Using this mode is mandatory when you set up a cluster that spreads over multipe hosts.